Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: User Device AI

 \textbf{Unique advantages of using wireless AI techniques: } FL allows to train AI models in a distributed manner where local data can be trained at mobile devices for low-latency learning and data privacy protection.
 It also reduce the flow of data traffic to avoid network congestion.

-\textbf{Recent works: } In \cite{212}, the authors integrate the DRL techniques and FL framework with mobile edge systems, for optimizing, caching in mobile edge computing.
-The work in \cite{213} presents a collaborative FL network for smart IoT users.
+\textbf{Recent works: } The work in \cite{213} presents a collaborative FL network for smart IoT users.
 The FL includes two steps, including model training on the smartphones using data collected from IoT devices and model sharing over the blockchain network \cite{nguyen2019blockchain}.
 To encourage more users to join the FL, an incentive mechanism is designed to award coins to users, which in return enhances the robustness of the mobile FL network.
-To support low-latency vehicle-to-vehicle (V2V) communications, the authors in \cite{214} employ FL that enables to interconnect vehicular users in a distributed manner.
+To support low-latency V2V communications, the authors in \cite{214} employ FL that enables to interconnect vehicular users in a distributed manner.
 In this context, each user transmits its local model information such as vehicle queue lengths to the roadside unit (RSU) where a centralized learning module is available for perform learning for maximum likelihood estimation.
+Although the proposed scheme can achieve a reduction of exchanged data and low energy cost, it raises privacy concerns from distributed learning, e.g., malicious data training users.